91078781/Magic101/README.md

 # Magic101
-This was a the code along for Advanced Java Topics w/h Android Studio 2020-2021.
+*Class Name: dvanced Java Topics w/h Android Studio 2020-2021
-This assignment was started 8/17/2020 and was worked on in class and as homework.
+* Dates worked on: This assignment was started 8/17/2020
+* Description of Project: This began as a the code along and was finished as homework.
+It has
+* Partners: Ms. Rioux